Reel-to-reel audio tape recording: History

-Tape editing is performed simply by cutting the tape at the required point and rejoining it to another section of tape using adhesive tape, or sometimes glue.
-This is called a splice.
+Tape editing is performed simply by cutting the tape at the required point and rejoining it to another section of tape using adhesive tape, or sometimes glue; it is called a splice.
 The adhesive tape used in splicing has to be very thin to avoid impeding the tape's motion, and the adhesive is carefully formulated to avoid leaving a sticky residue on the tape or deck.
 Butt splices (cut at exactly 90 degrees to the tape travel) are used for fast edits from one sound to another, though preferably, the splice is made at a much lower angle across the tape so that any transitional noise introduced by the cut is spread across a few milliseconds of the recording.
 The low-angle splice also helps to glide the tape more smoothly through the machine and push any loose dirt or debris to the side of the tape path, instead of accumulating in the splice joint.
 A side-effect of cutting the tape at an angle is that on stereo tapes the edit occurs on one channel a split-second before the other.
 Long, angled splices can also be used to create a perceptible dissolve from one sound to the next; periodic segments can induce rhythmic or pulsing effects.
-The use of reels to supply and collect the tape makes it easy for editors to manually move the tape back and forth across the heads to find the exact point they wished to edit.
+The use of reels to supply and collect the tape makes it easy for editors to manually move the tape back and forth across the heads to find the exact point they wish to edit.
 Tape to be spliced is clamped in a splicing block attached to the deck near the heads to hold the tape accurately while the edit is made.
+The Editall was a long-in-production splicing block, named for its inventor Joe Tall, a tape editor at CBS.

 The performance of tape recording is greatly affected by the width of the tracks and the speed of the tape.
 The wider and faster the better, but of course this uses more tape.
-These factors lead directly to improved frequency response, signal-to-noise ratio, and high-frequency distortion figures.
+These factors lead directly to improved frequency response, signal-to-noise ratio (SNR or S/N), and high-frequency distortion figures.
 Tape can accommodate multiple parallel tracks, allowing not just stereo recordings, but multitrack recordings too.
 This gives the producer of the final edit much greater flexibility, allowing a performance to be remixed long after the performance was originally recorded.
 This innovation was a great driving force behind the explosion of popular music in the late 1950s and 1960s.